Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 A[0]
 ```

-If we want to get the 2nd note of the chord A, then write.
+If we want to get the 2nd note of the chord A, then write:

 ```python
 A[1]
 ```

-If we want to get the last note of chord A, then write.
+If we want to get the last note of chord A, then write:

 ```python
 A[-1]